-The amortisation of finance costs is attributable to the arrangement fees with the Revolving Credit Facility with Butterfield Bank (Guernsey) Limited and the Royal Bank of Scotland International Limited and the fees charged by the States of Guernsey in providing a guarantee to Butterfield Bank (Guernsey) Limited and the Royal Bank of Scotland International Limited on the facility.
+The amortisation of finance costs is attributable to the arrangement fees with the Revolving Credit Facility with Butterfield Bank (Guernsey) Limited and the fees charged by the States of Guernsey in providing a guarantee to Butterfield Bank (Guernsey) Limited on the facility.
 In accordance with the Company's accounting policies, certain borrowing costs have been capitalised during the year.